ATM Industry Association: Impact

 It has worked with James Shepherd-Barron in humanitarian efforts to facilitate the provision of cash and the extended use of mobile ATMs to victims of disasters and political conflict.

 ATMIA members and directors collaborate to address issues of global concern such as the ATM ram raids in Australia in 2010, and in 2012 around money laundering regulations, including a framework for non-bank ATMs in Canada.

-In the United States, ATMIA joined an industry coalition to eradicate external fee stickers on ATMs.

 ATMIA represents its membership in front of financial authorities and regulators. and also approaches legislators directly This includes the provision of cash services for those in the lower income brackets and other vulnerable consumers.
 This actions have included studies on worldwide use of banknotes and coins.